-This page contains the current draft of the full text of Chapter 14 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 14 of RAFT 2035.

 14. Politicians and trust

 Goal 14 of RAFT 2035 is that politicians will no longer act in ways that are self-serving, untrustworthy, or incompetent.

 As a result of progress towards this goal, members of the general public will hold politicians in much higher regard and respect.

 This is the first in a group of two goals in the sphere of significantly improved political flourishing.
 With progress towards both of these goals, society will increasingly be guided by the best of human insight, in close, productive collaboration with the best of AI insight.

 Politicians mistrusted and disliked